esi-neuroscience/syncopy/doc/source/user/synth_data.rst

 General Recipe
 --------------

-To create a synthetic data set follow the following steps:
+To create a synthetic data set follow these steps:

 - write a function which returns a single trial with desired shape ``(nSamples, nChannels)``, such that each trial is a 2d-:class:`~numpy.ndarray`
 - collect all the trials into a Python ``list``, for example with a list comprehension or simply a for loop